codr7/shi-java/README.md

 ```

 ## Implementation
-Operations are compiled to closures before evaluation.
+The implementation weighs in at roughly 1.3kloc.

+### VM
+VM operations are compiled to closures that return the next PC, the evaluation loop calls the next closure until the specified end PC is reached.